stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 - {{ site.data.talent.ee }} could be flexed around into another utility option but I believe it is the best single all rounder node to get to 20 points.
 - {{ site.data.talent.purge }} is recommended in all dungeon because of its high value this season.
 - Some people spec out of {{ site.data.spell.frs }}.
 It is still a very useful movement global, even without {{ site.data.talent.if }}.
+- {{ site.data.talent.ns }} could be dropped for another utility node, its value is high but isn't mandatory by any means.

 ### The Last 4 Points
 Depending on the dungeon you are running and the group you're in, here is a list of good options to pick from: